epfml/disco/mobile-browser-based-version/README.md

 var sum = addNumbers(15, 25);
 ```

 Since we know the output type is of type number, we can safely call ``sum.toPrecision(2)``, if we wanted to get the sum with 2 significant digits.
-If sum was not of type number (or any other type that had a function called toPrecision) , then our editor would tell us:  ``TypeError: k.toPrecision is not a function`` .
+If sum was not of type number (that dit not have a function called toPrecision or was of type any), then our editor would tell us:  ``TypeError: k.toPrecision is not a function`` .

 This brings us to our next comment, if we cast sum as type any, then we would get no compiler error:
   ```ts